Here's where to enjoy high tea in the Hunter

 Elay High Tea

-Inside this custom built tea house you'll find gold trimmed panelling on the walls, dark wooden furnishings and delicacies served on fine china and gold mirrored tiered platters.
+Inside this custom-built tea house you'll find gold-trimmed panelling on the walls, dark wooden furnishings, and delicacies served on fine china and gold-mirrored tiered platters.
 The style is an eclectic mix of Victorian and Parisian, which leads to quite a regal high tea experience.
-Don’t forget to pop your pinky when drinking that tea!
+Cost is $70pp for the full experience, or for a mini high tea experience served over one stand for just $45pp.

 Where: 102 McMullins Rd, Branxton